gm3dmo/gm3dmo/security-incident-checklist.md

 When using the streamed audit log, ensure that appropriate teams have access to the data.
 Some customers stream the data to a source that only a small security team have access to.
 In that case it is important that team are able to provide timely responses to your queries or grant appropriate access when investigating a security incident to prevent that team becoming a bottleneck in your investigations.

+#### Audit Log Stream and IP Disclosure
+Ensure your audit log stream is enabled for IP Disclosure if they are required for your security investigations.

+#### Audit Log Stream and API Request Events
+Ensure your audit log stream is enabled for API Requests if they are required for your security investigations.

 ### User Accounts
 - [Best practices for securing accounts](https://docs.github.com/en/enterprise-cloud@latest/code-security/supply-chain-security/end-to-end-supply-chain/securing-accounts)